michaeldunneMD17/Assignment-20---Tableau---Citi-Bike-Analytics/README.md

 **The following are some questions you may wish to tackle.
 Do not limit yourself to these questions; they are suggestions for a starting point.
 Be creative!**

+**I decided to focus on comparing data from the Winter (January, February, December) to the Summer (June, July, August) months from the year 2017.
+Based primarily on the weather, I hypothesised that the total trips/ usage would be drastically higher during the Summer.
+Below are some summarised answers to questions relating to my analysis.

 * How many trips have been recorded total during the chosen period?
    - Between the Summer and Winter months of 2017, the total number of trips was 143,955